 Fibromyalgia is a syndrome that affects 2-4% of the population of any country with a variety of associated conditions and a complicated diagnosis that involves a process of elimination.
-Fibromyalgia is diagnosed through a set of criteria laid out by the American College of Rheumatology (ACR) and includes an assessment of pain at 19 sites spread across the four quadrants of the body, as well as a symptom severity scale that measures symptoms – such as fatigue, headache and abdominal pain (Gerwin, MD, 2013).
+Fibromyalgia is diagnosed through a set of criteria laid out by the American College of Rheumatology (ACR) and includes an assessment of pain at 19 sites on the body, as well as a symptom severity scale that measures symptoms – such as fatigue, headache, and abdominal pain.

-Symptoms of fibromyalgia include pain and tenderness in all four quadrants, for longer than three months: headache, sore throat, stomach pain, memory problems, fatigue and sleep problems, along with numbness, burning and tingling in the arms and legs, and sensitivity to temperature, loud noises and bright lights (American Medical Association, 2014).
-Other conditions associated with fibromyalgia include migraines, tension-type headaches, temporomandibular joint disorder (TMJ), irritable bowel syndrome, depression, waking up tired, pelvic pain disorder, prostatitis, dysmenorrhea and hypothyroidism (Gerwin, MD, 2013).
+Symptoms of fibromyalgia include pain and tenderness for longer than three months: headache, sore throat, stomach pain, memory problems, fatigue, and sleep problems, along with numbness, burning, and tingling in the arms and legs, and sensitivity to temperature, loud noises, and bright lights.
+Other conditions associated with fibromyalgia include migraines, tension-type headaches, temporomandibular joint disorder (TMJ), irritable bowel syndrome, depression, waking up tired, pelvic pain disorder, prostatitis, dysmenorrhea, and hypothyroidism.

-This review of randomized control trials (RCS) updated a 2006 meta-analysis confirming once again that massage is a viable treatment for fibromyalgia.
-Massage therapy was shown to decrease pain, anxiety and depression, but did not impact on sleep disturbances.
-While there were no adverse reactions, massage therapy certainly has been shown to help with pain management for those suffering.
+This review of randomized control trials (RCS) updated a 2006 meta-analysis confirming that massage is a viable treatment for fibromyalgia.
+Massage therapy decreased pain, anxiety, and depression but did not impact sleep disturbances.
+While there were no adverse reactions, massage therapy has been shown to help with pain management for those suffering.

 Family and Caregivers Benefit from Massage Therapy

-According to Goldberg-Arnold, Fristad and Gavazzi (1999), the caretaker’s stress is three fold: “situational stress arising from interaction with the ill individual; societal stress arising from negative attitudes and lack of social support; and iatrogenic stress, arising from inadequate or misinformed service providers (Goldberg-Arnold, Fristad, & Gavazzi).”
-We see here, they must deal with the ill family member, they must deal with the negative attitudes and lack of social support around the family, and then they must deal with inadequate medical and support services.
-This is probably even more accurate of fibromyalgia than it is for other illnesses such as cancer, as there is little understanding and a great deal of skepticism for fibromyalgia patients.
+One report stated that a caretaker’s stress is threefold: “situational stress arising from interaction with the ill individual; societal stress arising from negative attitudes and lack of social support; and iatrogenic stress, arising from inadequate or misinformed service providers.”
+We see here that they must deal with the ill family member, deal with the negative attitudes and lack of social support around the family, and then deal with inadequate medical and support services.
+This is probably even more accurate for fibromyalgia than other illnesses such as cancer, as there is little understanding and a great deal of skepticism for fibromyalgia patients.

-Back, et.al.
-(2009) found that massage therapy reduced “anxiety, blood pressure, and heart rate…and reduced anxiety and depression with a course of multiple treatments providing benefits similar in magnitude to those of psychotherapy (Back, Tam, Lee, & Haraldsson, 2009).”
-Massage was also credited with increasing serotonin and dopamine levels, if not the reduction of cortisol (Back, Tam, Lee, & Haraldsson, 2009).
-Just as massage therapy has been proven to reduce anxiety and depression in fibromyalgia patients, it has been shown to reduce those symptoms in others, including the family members of those who are ill.
+Studies have demonstrated that massage therapy helps reduce anxiety, blood pressure, and heart rate as well as depression with multiple treatments.
+Additionally, massage has been credited with increasing serotonin and dopamine levels, if not also reducing cortisol.
+Just as massage therapy has been proven to reduce anxiety and depression in fibromyalgia patients, it has been can also reduce those symptoms in others, including ill family members.

 Family members and close friends may need the proven benefits of massage therapy just as much as the diagnosed patient, as they are dealing with this disease almost as much as the patient themselves.
-It is important that we do not allow the family of fibromyalgia patients to be forgotten.
+We mustn’t allow the families of fibromyalgia patients to be forgotten.
 There is a great deal of misunderstanding around fibromyalgia, with patients’ complaints being dismissed by those around them because they do not “look sick.”
-If patients are being dismissed, imagine then how much more so their family members are written off as naïve for believing and catering to their diagnosed family member.
+If patients are being dismissed, imagine how much more so their family members are written off as naïve for believing and catering to their diagnosed family member.